Plugins Added to an Activity¶

-To hide the details once open, click the minus icon :
+To hide the details once open, click the collapse icon :

 To select a plugin to apply to the activity, select the checkbox associated with the plugin you want to use.

-When you select the checkbox, the plugin will be removed from the list and appear separately above this list, below the file schema:
+When you select the checkbox, the plugin is removed from the list and appears separately above this list, below the schema: